-Eva Carrender is a veritable LEGO Mindstorms expert who is dedicated to teaching.
+Eva Carrender is a veritable LEGO Mindstorms expert who is dedicated to STEAM teaching.
 Eva has been a LEGO Robotics teacher, coach and mentor since 1999.
-As a co-founder of the Northern California FIRST LEGO League, she was instrumental in bringing LEGO Robotics to countless schools and organizations in the Bay Area.
-Eva specializes in project development and succeeds in expanding the minds of her students in the areas of science and technology.
+As a co-founder of the Northern California FIRST LEGO League, she is instrumental in bringing LEGO Robotics to countless schools and organizations in the Bay Area.
+Eva specializes in project development and succeeds in expanding the minds of her students in the areas of science, technology, engineering, art and math.

-Currently Eva teaches after school robotics at elementary schools throughout the South Bay area and she works at Washington Open Elementary teaching Art and as a member of the support staff.
+Currently Eva works for LEGO Education, teaches after school robotics at elementary schools throughout the South Bay area and she works at Washington Open Elementary teaching Art.
 Prior to teaching Eva worked for several years in industry, including a 15-year stint at the legendary Palo Alto Research Center where she did web design, system administration, forms design, buying and contract administration.

 Eva is community minded and continues to volunteer as a FIRST LEGO League referee and emcee, a FIRST Robotics mentor and a Science Fair judge for Santa Clara County School District.
 On weekends, you can frequently find Eva running LEGO Robotic events at such venues as RoboGames, Maker Faire and Bricks by the Bay.